 But with just over twenty minutes remaining, the deadlock was broken through Di Natale who timed his run to perfection and expertly volleyed his side into the lead with his 21st goal of the campaign.
 The goal was just what the match required and breathed new life into what was a very timid encounter.

 The remainder of the match was played at breakneck speed with Lazio looking to yet claim something whilst Udinese searched for the goal that would all but secure the three points.
 And, as the visitors plundered men forward, the Zebrette sealed the victory through Pereyra who struck into an empty net.

-However, Udinese held on to earn the win to draw level with Lazio and ensure the closing rounds of the season end in thrilling fashion.
+Andre Dias saw red in the closing stages, and Udinese held on to earn the win and draw level with Lazio and ensure the closing rounds of the season end in thrilling fashion.